LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep/User_callable.rst

    :param flag: a return flag from an MRIStep function.

-   :return value: The return value is a string containing the name of
-                  the corresponding constant.
+   :returns: A string containing the name of the corresponding constant.

    .. deprecated:: 6.1.0